twadada/Machine-Translation/README.md

 Chainer-based implementation of neural machine translation model with attention mecanism.[Luong et al., 2015]

 ## About
-This software is a Chainer-based implementation of a neural machine translation (NMT) model with attention mechanism proposed by [Luong et al., 2015].
+This software is a Chainer-based implementation of a neural machine translation (NMT) model with attention mechanism.
 More specifically, it uses bidirectional LSTMs as an encoder and a single LSTM as a decoder.
-For the attention mechanism, it uses general attention.
-Sentence length is kept the same in each mini-batch to avoid padding.
+For the attention mechanism, it uses general attention proposed by [Luong et al., 2015].
+Sentences of the same length are grouped into each mini-batch to avoid padding.

 ## Requirement